This week I got an email to start writing my performance review, and began wondering what is a performance review in a 2020 world?

 You are not your feelings. pic.twitter.com/YdKk2rb9f8— Susan David, Ph.D. (@SusanDavid_PhD) November 2, 2020

 So yeah, writing a performance review or self-assessment seems like not providing a full or correct picture of everything that is happening while work is also happening.
 Like, roles changed, and with everybody at home, we’ve been adapting working hours to also do other things.

 At the same time I kind of make myself feel bad, because I see other people being really productive, and effective and doing great things.

-Hi, I'm Tim and I have a hard time enforcing my boundaries at work.— Tim Banks (@elchefe) August 13, 2020
+Hi, I’m Tim and I have a hard time enforcing my boundaries at work.— Tim Banks is a little pear-shaped thing (@elchefe) August 13, 2020